Holk History, Family Crest & Coats of Arms

 Early Notables of the Holk family (pre 1700)

-More information is included under the topic Early Holk Notables in all our PDF Extended History products and printed products wherever possible.
+Another 202 words (14 lines of text) are included under the topic Early Holk Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holk family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Holk or a variant listed above: John Holker, a diplomat for the government of France, who settled in Springburg, Virginia during the American Revolution.
 Among the other family members to migrate to North America were: George Hoke, who sailed to Pennsylvania in 1765.